FAQ

 Can I re-run domain verification on demand?

-Yes — from a domain's detail page you can re-run the DNS TXT verification check at any time.
+Yes.
+From a domain's detail page you can re-run the DNS TXT verification check at any time.
 SSL and security checks themselves run automatically on your plan's schedule.

 Does Xpiry handle self-signed certificates?